package57/Clunker/Clunker.md

 }
 ```

-This is improvement is the type of thing I obsess on.
+This is improvement is the type of thing I obcess on.
 It drives people crazy, but I was made this way.
 The layout of this function is perfect, because it’s clear.
 How do you like the '-=' or do you prefer 'frstl = frstl – 50'?
 The fact is that '-=' is not the same as '=-'.
 Scary right?
 See prefix and postfix in operators elsewhere. improved

 **void Up();**   	// declared in functions.h

 ```
 void CLEditFrame::Up()   // implemented in main.cpp
 {